zubinchopra/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 ```

+Update for your specific extension paths.

-<a name="unit-test-framework-preview-configure-require-and-mocha-using-add-test-main-js-configure-your-test-runner"></a>
+<a name="unit-test-framework-preview-creating-a-project-from-scratch-with-visual-studio-code-runtime-configuration-configure-your-test-runner"></a>
-### Configure your test runner
+#### Configure your test runner

 In this example we will using karmajs as a test runner.
-It provides a rich plugin ecosystem for compile on save based dev/test cycles, test reporting and code coverage to name a few.
+It provides a rich plugin ecosystem for watch based compile on save based dev/test cycles, test reporting and code coverage to name a few.

 add a file named ./karma.conf.js